-The group provides strategic oversight and guidance on TfN's activities that support the delivery of TfN's STP and its supporting evidence and strategies.
-The group receives input from various delivery groups, and challenge to ensure there is a joined-up approach to delivery.
-The group ensures that partners are engaged, consulted, and informed throughout the development of these work streams.
-The group usually meets two weeks prior to Executive Board.
+The Group provides strategic oversight, scrutiny, and direction of TfN's work programmes that support the delivery of TfN's Strategic Transport Plan and its supporting evidence and strategies.
+The Group receives input from various delivery groups, and challenge to ensure there is a joined-up approach to delivery.
+The Group ensures that Partners in their respective geographical areas are engaged, consulted, and informed throughout the development of these work programmes.
+The Group meets 2 weeks prior to Executive Board.